Hello! I’m Chef Amanda Grace.

 I have been cooking professionally for eleven years, and discovered my love for food at a young age.
 I recall eating fresh fruit from mulberry and citrus trees during long summer days in Florida, savouring the unforgettable flavour of the homegrown produce in my parent’s garden, and through a passion for travel and discovering the food of diverse cultures.
 When I was 16, I had the opportunity to live on an organic raspberry farm in Northern California, which turned me on to farm-to-table, healthy living and eating.

 I have been based in Los Angeles since 2016 and have spent the past years working as a private chef for individuals, events and international programs.
 The past year I have been cooking for several hundred kundalini yogis, as part of a global women’s program called Immense Grace, curated by bestselling author and teacher, Guru Jagat & her RaMa Institute of Applied Yogic Science & Technology.
+I love to focus my knowledge and talents on helping people to heal with food -as- medicine.

 I founded the baking & fine-foods business, Gracie Gourmet, in my hometown in Florida.
 My unique, sustainable, artisanal, modern creations became known for being organic, locally-sourced, and free-from (free-from gluten, dairy, refined sugar, GMOs, pesticides, or artificial ingredients, all un-bleached, un-enriched & un-bromated) as well as being decadent, delicious and entirely natural.